mParticle/docs/src/pages/guides/platform-guide/indicative-free-trial/index.md

    ![Add more workspaces screenshot](/images/indicative/workspace-creation.png)

 Add workspaces one at a time.
 Your trial begins when the setup for the first workspace is completed.
 To learn about the Indicative analytics platform, go to the [Indicative Help Center](https://support.indicative.com).

+Note: Indicative does not support DSR forwarding from mParticle.
+See [Indicative's Privacy & Security] (https://support.mparticle.com/hc/en-us/articles/11368203939341-Privacy-Data-Security) docs for information on deletion, rectification, and suppression APIs.